 Goal: Identify and eliminate Illicit Discharges by proactively visiting and observing conditions at businesses that may have the potential to discharge elevated levels of E. coli into receiving waters.

-Measurable Goals: Beginning in permit year 2017 - 2018, a minimum of 5 businesses will be visited to perform site surveys to observe conditions.
+Measurable Goals: A minimum of 5 businesses will be visited to perform site surveys to observe conditions and educate the proprietors.
 Initial businesses to be visited include: veterinary clinic, pet related businesses, and restaurants.